۱۳۸۶ اسفند ۱۹, یکشنبه

 Carter is also the author of over 20 books.
 His most recent is also his most controversial–“Palestine: Peace Not Apartheid.”
 I sat down with former President Carter on Friday at the Carter Center in Atlanta, Georgia.

 Former President Jimmy Carter.
-Thirty-ninth President of the United States
+Thirty-ninth President of the United States.

 مصاحبه